Prominent judge to be Egypt's new justice minister

 Although the judiciary, like most government offices during the Mubarak-era, was considered corrupt, many judges, including Mekky, gained public respect for supporting verdicts that were not in the interests of Mubarak’s ruling elite.

-“I have accepted the post of minister of justice in the new cabinet,” Mekky, who was deputy of Egypt’s appeal court and held the title into retirement, told Reuters.
+“I have accepted the post of minister of justice in the new cabinet,” Mekky, a deputy head of Egypt’s appeal court, told Reuters.
 “My main mission that I seek to achieve via this job is to promote social justice and independence of the judiciary system,” he added.

 Mekky had been among a group of judges who were vocal about cases of vote rigging, which had helped to keep Mubarak and his political supporters in power for 30 years.